 Molson Coors Brewing Company (MCBC) drinks with the big boys: the company is one the world's largest beer makers by volume.
-Operating through its subsidiaries, MCBC produces some 30.5 million hectoliters (805 million US gallons) of beer a year.
-The beer maker's portfolio of brands, led by Molson Canadian and Coors Light, dominates the Canadian market, accounting for nearly 40% of the beer sold in that country.
+Operating through its subsidiaries, MCBC produces some 30.2 million hectoliters (800 million US gallons) of beer a year.
+The beer maker's portfolio of brands, led by Molson Canadian and Coors Light, dominates the Canadian market, accounting for about 40% of the beer sold in that country.
 In the US, MCBC does business through MillerCoors, a joint venture with SABMiller.
 MillerCoors, the second-largest US brewer by volume, markets Coors, Coors Light, and Molson brands.
 In addition to Canada and the US, MCBC operates in the UK, and as Molson Coors International (MCI), in developing markets.

 The MillerCoors joint venture, anticipated to take market share from US beer behemoth Anheuser-Busch, combined both companies' popular brands.
 The combination of MillerCoors added several new business arrangements, too.
 The venture brews, packages and ships beer for the Pabst Brewing Company under contract.
 A deal with Miller Brewing Company (a US subsidiary of SABMiller) enables MCBS to brew, market, and sell Miller brands abroad, as well.
 The company also has a UK subsidiary, Miller Coors Brewing Company (UK) Limited.

 Molson Coors International (MCI) sells products in developing markets in Asia, continental Europe (excluding Central Europe, which is part of the Europe segment), Latin America (including South America), the Caribbean (excluding Puerto Rico, which is part of the US segment) and Australia.

 Its core product portfolio includes the Carling, Coors Light, Molson Canadian, and Staropramen brands.